is a writer, editor, publisher and educator.

 I also work to inspire other writers in schools and community settings.
-I devise and deliver creative-writing and book-making workshops in schools in London, Essex, Hertfordshire and Kent and work as a practitioner and project manager for Royal Opera House, Future Creative and Discover among others.
-I also organise and deliver workshops and public events in community settings.
-I am a Validator for the Artsmark programme, which rewards educational settings that have excellent arts provision.
+I have devised and delivered creative-writing and book-making workshops in schools and community settings in London, Essex, Hertfordshire and Kent and work as a project manager for the Royal Opera House education division.

 I have worked for many years as both an editor and writer in book and magazine publishing in the fields of architecture, art and film.
 As co-director of Categorical Books, I edit and publish books of poetry, fiction, art and architecture.
-I also undertake freelance editing and copywriting projects for clients including the Royal Academy, the Royal Opera House, the British Film Institute and many others.
+I also undertake freelance editing and copywriting projects for clients including the Royal Academy, the Royal Opera House, the British Film Institute, FUEL, Blenheim Art Foundation and many others.